abrahamVado/DriftPursuit/README.md

 go test ./...
 ```

+## Continuous Integration

+The [`Docker images`](.github/workflows/docker-images.yml) workflow builds all production containers on every push and pull request to ensure the Dockerfiles stay healthy.

 ## Repository Layout

 - `go-broker/` — the WebSocket broker service and tests.
+- `python-sim/` — Python bot runner assets and Dockerfile.
+- `tunnelcave_sandbox_web/` — the web client application and Dockerfile.
 - `docs/` — configuration reference material for operators.
+- `docker-compose.yml` — orchestration for the broker, bot runner, and web client.